 John is a third generation sheep rancher, owner of Flat Top Sheep Company, former state senator, and co-founder of the Trailing of the Sheep Festival.
 John and his son Tom run their sheep ranch, started in the 1920's by John’s grandfather and located along the Little Wood River about 40 miles from Ketchum.
 Diane Josephy Peavey, the author of Bitterbrush Country, writes a weekly essay for NPR, providing an insiders view of the joys, struggles and adventures of life in rural Idaho.

 Originally hailing from Minnesota, Jerry worked summers on the Great Northern Railroad in western Montana and, “just never got the West out of his system.”
-Permanently moving to Idaho in 1971, he has been here every since and never looked back.
-His professional career is flooded with interesting positions varying from being a Bank of America Branch Manager in the Caribbean in the 1960s, to serving as Mayor of the City of Ketchum from 1975-1988, to owning a retail western store, to being a member of the Adjunct Faculty of the National Fire Academy in Emmetsburg, Maryland teaching community fire planning in the 1990s, to his current position in sales at the Idaho Mountain Express.
+Permanently moving to Idaho in 1971, he has been here ever since and never looked back.
+His professional career is flooded with interesting positions.
+He spent eight years in banking with Bank of America as a Corporate Credit Officer in their L.A.
+Branch’s International Division, as well as in the Caribbean in Anguilla, West Indies as Branch Manager.
+He then served as Mayor of the City of Ketchum from 1975-1988, owned a retail western store, was a member of the Adjunct Faculty of the National Fire Academy in Emmetsburg, Maryland teaching community fire planning in the 1990s, and is now currently in sales at the Idaho Mountain Express.
 Along with the City Council, he helped restart Wagon Days in 1976, opened the Ore Wagon Museum in the early 1980s and established the city budget for the Ketchum Chamber of Commerce.
-A board member for six years with the Trailing of the Sheep Festival, Jerry knows the importance of the nationally acclaimed Festival and how critical the participation of the community has been to its growth.
+A board member since 2007 with the Trailing of the Sheep Festival, Jerry knows the importance of the nationally acclaimed Festival and how critical the participation of the community has been to its growth.
 He believes that events can’t happen without the staff and volunteers and they are key to our local economy and our town thriving in the hospitality industry.
 For fun, Jerry has “trained horses while they trained him,” and enjoyed both the alpine and Nordic skiing showcased in our Valley.

 With more than 25 years experience in banking, Kelli Young is currently branch manager at the D.L.
 Evans Bank in Hailey.
 Kelli has worked for the D.L.
 Evans Bank team for the past three years, and previously held the position of business development and operations officer.
 She is a lifelong member of the Hailey Community and is a member of the Wood River Lions Club, Hailey Rotary and Blaine County Historical Museum.